 Take advantage of Google Music

 US Nexus 7 users get full access to Google Music, an online service which allows you to upload 20,000 music files and stream them through a web browser or the Google Music app on any smartphone or tablet running Android 4.0 or above.
 This is especially helpful on the N7 where local memory is at a premium.

-Unfortunately they’ve not opened it up to the rest of the world yet, but you can start using it now by sneakily registering through an American proxy server or VPN connection.
-Check out our how-to article for the full guide.
+Unfortunately they’ve not opened it up to the rest of the world yet, but you can start using it now by sneakily registering through an American proxy server or VPN connection. .

 Access the camera app